SIOUX FALLS OPEN MARTIAL ARTS TOURNAMENT

 The following equipment is required for competition in Grappling Competition.
 If you are not sure if you equipment is acceptable for competition, please have it inspected by your center judge prior to beginning competition.
 Any equipment does not meet the following guidelines will need to be changed prior to competition.

-- T-shirts must be tucked into pants / shorts.
+1. T-shirts and rash guards must be tucked into pants / shorts.

 Divisions: